 The relationship between dogs and humans originated in the fact that wild dogs would clean up campsites after humans would leave so that there was no evidence of them being there after the fact.

-The dogs would eat everything that the humans left behind.
-Dogs will eat pretty much anything most of the time, including prey, garbage, human food, and even their poop.
 Even though you may find it disgusting, this is normal behavior for about 20% of dogs.

 What Are Some Acceptable Reasons Why Your Dog Might Eat Poop?